fenzor28/SQL-Project-Zorro/README.md

 ## Process
 ### Understanding the Data
     > I began by analyzing the data prior to cleaning.
-Before I start cleaning, it's important that I understand the quality of the data.
+Before diving into cleaning, it's important that I understand the quality of the data, what it represents, and what the research or business objectives are By analyzing the data, I was able to identify the issues that need to be addressed during the cleaning process

 ### (your step 2)